 North Carolina's High School Equivalency (HSE) Diploma program offers instruction to assist learners in preparing to successfully pass a designated high school equivalency assessment.
 HSE Diplomas are awarded upon satisfactory completion of a series of tests in the areas of writing, reading, social studies, science, and mathematics.
 Spanish versions of the tests are also available.
 The three nationally-recognized assessments used to obtain a state-issued High School Equivalency credential in North Carolina are GED®, HiSET® and TASC.
 All three High School Equivalency assessments are recognized by the US Department of Education and cover the same content areas.
 Passing any one of the assessments will lead to the same High School Equivalency Diploma issued by the North Carolina State Board of Community Colleges.
-GED® testing is currently available at Isothermal Community College.
-HiSET® may be offered by fall semester 2015.
+GED® and HiSET® testing is currently available at Isothermal Community College.